 The camera focuses on the subject's eyes while you keep the button pressed.

-Press the SHUTTER/MOVIE button fully down to shoot an image while holding down the (Enter) button.
+Press the shutter button while pressing the button.

 - When the camera focuses on the eyes, a detection frame is displayed over the eyes.
 The detection frame over the eyes turns into the face detection frame after a certain period of time.
 However, [Eye AF] remains active.
 The camera continues tracking the eyes unless the distance of the subject changes.